Mowgly74/Amni/README.md

 # AMNI: AI-Driven Medical Emergency System

-AMNI is an integrated medical emergency support system designed to provide first responders with immediate access to critical health information.
-It combines a mobile application, a QR-enabled wristband, and a Bluetooth emergency button to deliver rapid, reliable, and secure emergency assistance.
-The system leverages AI models for medical text summarization as well as analysis and ensures secure data handling for sensitive health records.
+AMNI is an integrated medical emergency support platform designed to provide first responders with immediate access to critical patient information.
+It combines a secure mobile application, a QR-enabled wristband, and a Bluetooth emergency button to deliver rapid and reliable emergency assistance.
+The system leverages advanced AI models for medical understanding, medication conflict detection, allergy analysis, and health-state assessment, while ensuring secure handling of sensitive health records.

 ---